-Organize and report evidence by student learning outcomes; don't organize information in gradebook by assessment methods [quizzes, tests, assignments, for example] or simply summarize into a single
+Organize and report evidence by student learning outcomes; don't organize information in gradebook by assessment methods [quizzes, tests, assignments, for example] or simply summarize into a single grade (high school).

-(within gradebook) and the communication fails to show how successful students have been in mastering individual outcomes.
+Grades are broken when evidence of learning from multiple outcomes are blended into a single grade (within gradebook) and the communication fails to show how successful students have been in mastering individual outcomes.